Tips for more diverse panels, conferences and similar events

 - Do not invite women or professionals from other diverse groups as speakers just to fulfil a quota: One thing we know for certain is that no one wants to be invited to participate in a discussion panel just because of their gender.
 Their expertise is what matters.
 And although many organisers’ efforts to ensure equal representation on their panels may be commendable, gender parity is not always possible, simply because there are many fields with fewer women than men.
 However, if an organiser gives the impression that they are only inviting women and non-binary people to speak in order to fulfil a quota, they are unlikely to receive a positive response.
 In such cases, the probability that the potential speakers will agree to appear is practically zero.

 - Give people below C-level the opportunity to speak: Naturally, high-calibre names from the world of leadership tend to be the main attraction for event attendees.5 But if organisers only book top-level management, they will have a difficult time assembling a diverse panel; in Germany, there are still too few women in leadership roles or running their own companies.
-According to a study by the Institute for Employment Research, the research institute of Germany’s Federal Employment Agency, approximately 26 per cent of the top managers in the private sector in 2018 were women.
-A Boston Consulting Group study revealed that since 2008, only about 4 per cent of start-ups were founded by women.6 In that sense, if organisers want to assemble a diverse, exciting panel, they should also offer people below C-level management the opportunity to speak.
+According to a study by Germany’s Federal Employment Agency, approximately 28 per cent of the top managers and employees with supervisory functions in 2021 were women.
+The German Startup Monitor 2021 revealed that there are only about 17.7 percent female founders in Germany.6 In that sense, if organisers want to assemble a diverse, exciting panel, they should also offer people below C-level management the opportunity to speak.
 One benefit is the fact that many of these people work in operational areas of companies, so they can provide more detailed insight into their field.
 Event organisers should not let this opportunity pass them by.

 - Use networks: A good panel thrives on diverse participants.
 If event organisers are unable to find suitable candidates in their own networks, they shouldn’t hesitate to draw upon other networks.
 These might include colleagues’ networks or professional platforms such as Digital Media Women, WOMEN SPEAKER FOUNDATION, speakerinnen.org, Generation CEO, EDITION F or Big Speak for the LGBTQ+ community.7 Sending an enquiry to specialised events such as STICKS & STONES, an LGBT+ jobs and careers fair, can also help organisers find the right speakers.
 Additionally, organisers can tap into the networks of female speakers and non-binary professionals who have already confirmed that they will take part in an event.
 Organisers can simply ask them for additional contacts, recommendations, panel ideas and connections.